AMP is dead. Long live CWV!

 Accelerated Mobile Pages

-I’ve always had a love-hate relationship with Accelerated Mobile Pages (AMP).
-On one hand, I find the technology to improve page load speeds by implementing limitations and caching on to be quite interesting.
-On another hand, I hate wrestling with these limitations to create the pages I want to create.
+I've always had a love-hate relationship with Accelerated Mobile Pages (AMP).
+On one hand, I find the technology interesting — it improves page load speeds by enforcing limitations and leveraging caching.
+On the other hand, I hate wrestling with those limitations to build the pages I actually want.

 There was always a use case for it though.
-Apart from the improved page loads, news and media outlets could take advantage of the improved visibility it provides by getting highlighted in Google’s Top Stories Carousel.
-If anything, the AMP lightning badge made your site look really cool. :)
+Apart from the improved load times, news and media outlets could take advantage of the boosted visibility from Google's Top Stories Carousel.
+And if nothing else, the AMP lightning badge made your site look really cool. :)

-But that’s all in the past.
-With April 2021’s Page Experience update, Google is removing everything that made AMP special effectively killing the framework.
-At least from my point of view.
+But that's all in the past.
+With April 2021's Page Experience update, Google removed everything that made AMP special, effectively killing the framework — at least from my point of view.

 Core Web Vitals

-With this update also comes the introduction of Core Web Vitals (CWT).
-CWT is a set of metrics that can help you measure your site’s user experience.
-It is part of the Page Experience signals that Google uses when ranking your site for results.
+With this update came the introduction of Core Web Vitals (CWV).
+CWV is a set of metrics that help measure your site's user experience.
+It's part of the Page Experience signals Google uses when ranking your site in search results.

-The current set of CWT focus on three main metrics.
+The current set of CWV focuses on three main metrics.

 Largest Contentful Paint (LCP): Measures loading performance.